MicrosoftDocs/entra-docs/docs/identity-platform/msal-shared-devices.md

 # Overview of shared device mode

 Shared Device Mode (SDM) is a Microsoft Entra ID feature that enables organizations to configure an iOS, iPadOS, or Android device for shared use among multiple employees, a common practice in frontline worker environments.
 With SDM, employees sign in once to access their data across all supported applications, without accessing other employees’ data.
-When employees sign out after completing their shift or task, they're automatically signed out of the device and all supported apps, making it ready for the next user.
+When employees sign out after completing their shift or task, they're automatically signed out of the device and all supported applications, making the device ready for the next user.

 ## Why Shared Device Mode?

-Most applications optimize their experience for single users because mobile devices running iOS, iPadOS, or Android are designed for individual use.
-Part of the optimized experience means enabling single sign-on (SSO) across applications and keeping users signed in on their devices.

 To allow employees to use an organization's apps across shared devices, developers should facilitate a streamlined and secure user experience.
 Employees should be able to pick a device from the shared pool and sign in with a single gesture, making the device "theirs" during their shift.
 At the end of their shift, employees can perform another gesture to globally sign out of the device before returning it to the shared device pool.
-This removes all personal and company information from the device, ensuring the next user can't access their data.

 Enabling Shared Device Mode provides several benefits, including:

 - **Single sign-on:** Allow users to sign into one of the apps that support shared device mode and gain seamless authentication across all other SDM supported apps without having to reenter their credentials.
 Exempt users from First Run Experience (FRE) screens on shared devices.
 - **Single sign out:** Enable users to sign out of the device without needing to sign out individually from each SDM supported application.
 Signing out assures users that their data won’t be shown to subsequent device users, provided apps ensure cleaning up of any cached user data.